isharadilshanra/RiscV-singlecycle-cpu/README.md

 ## Introduction

-This individual project revolves around the creation of a 32-bit non-pipelined RISC-V processor using an FPGA platform.
+This project revolves around the creation of a 32-bit non-pipelined RISC-V processor using an FPGA platform.
 The primary goal is to gain a deep understanding of computer architecture, particularly microprogramming and instruction execution within the RV32I instruction set.
 The project also involves the implementation of two new instructions, showcasing a solid grasp of micro-architecture and hardware efficiency.

 ## Design Approach